 Department leaders (like the head of customer service, produce, meat and fish, etc.) all made approximately $20-22 per hour… and were on the path toward potentially becoming store leaders.

 So if you don’t mind having to work some odd hours and weekends (which is normal for practically everyone in retail), and don’t mind interacting with customers, then don’t overlook retail store management.

-It’s one of the top paying jobs that don’t require a college degree, and it’s often overlooked because people don’t realize how much store managers can earn.
+It’s one of the top-paying jobs with no college degree and is often overlooked because many people don’t realize how much store managers earn.